1997 Danamon Open

-The 1997 Danamon Open was a women's tennis tournament played on outdoor hard courts at the Gelora Senayan Stadium in Jakarta, Indonesia and was part of the Tier IV category of the 1997 WTA Tour.
-It was the fifth and last edition of the tournament and was held from April 22 through April 27, 1997.
+The 1997 Danamon Open was a women's tennis tournament played on outdoor hardcourts at the Gelora Senayan Stadium in Jakarta, Indonesia and was part of the Tier IV category of the 1997 WTA Tour.
+It was the fifth and last edition of the tournament and was held from 22 April through 27 April 1997.
 Second-seeded Naoko Sawamatsu won the singles title.